 Vision Therapy is an individualized, supervised, neuromuscular treatment program designed to improve visual function and visual information processing over time.
 It enables an individual to learn more efficient ways to perform visually and can correct visual-motor and perceptual-cognitive deficiencies.
 These are conditions that cannot be treated with glasses, contact lenses or refractive surgery.

-At Silicon Valley Eye Physicians in Sunnyvale and Santa Clara, CA, vision therapy sessions include procedures designed to enhance the brain’s ability to control:
+At Silicon Valley Eye Physicians in Sunnyvale , vision therapy sessions include procedures designed to enhance the brain’s ability to control: